 4. Blood Supply

-- Adequate Blood Supply: Ensures sufficient oxygen and nutrients reach the injury site, promoting faster healing.
+- Adequate blood flow: Delivers oxygen, immune cells, and nutrients to the injury site, promoting faster repair.

 5. Infection